-Over the years, GLO has evolved into a vibrant community of leaders passionate with the future, impact and fun!
+Over the years, GLO has evolved into a vibrant community of leaders concerned with the future, impact and fun!

 The GLO assembly embraced the thrill of adventure at the Russian River near Sacramento.
 This retreat held special significance as it marked the first gathering under the leadership of our new president, Emily.
 Together, they navigated the rapids, creating lasting memories and forging a united team ready to embark on an inspiring journey.